SingingBush/odbc/README.md

  - etc/c/odbc/sqltypes.d
  - etc/c/odbc/sqlucode.d

 Those modules are now deprecated (see [Mark etc.c.odbc as deprecated](https://github.com/dlang/phobos/commit/88fd21e7368e8e2158a6ac75d43587c77886d6dd)), and the functionality being moved to *core.sys.windows*.
-As this will cause issues in packages that need to use ODBC from non-windows environments I created this package to simply move the code as it was [prior to the change](https://github.com/dlang/phobos/tree/d548e8830aee86c024faf3279dd8d7e35d26aae8/etc/c/odbc), so that it can simply be used as a dub package.
+As this will cause issues in packages that need to use ODBC from non-windows environments, this package was created to simply move the code as it was [prior to the change](https://github.com/dlang/phobos/tree/d548e8830aee86c024faf3279dd8d7e35d26aae8/etc/c/odbc), so that it can simply be used as a dub package.
 The imports are now:

  - odbc/sql.d
  - odbc/sqlext.d
  - odbc/sqltypes.d
  - odbc/sqlucode.d

+Note that the D code that was in `etc/c/odbc/*` supports ODBC v3.
+There is no current ODBC 4 implementation.
+ODBC 4.0 defines extensions to support non-relational concepts and would be a good future enhancement to make to this project.

 ## Installing a driver